Ian Happ Player Props: Cubs vs. Nationals

-On Tuesday, Ian Happ (.394 slugging percentage in past 10 games, with no homers) and the Chicago Cubs face the Washington Nationals, whose starting pitcher will be Trevor Williams.
+On Wednesday, Ian Happ (.394 slugging percentage in past 10 games, with no homers) and the Chicago Cubs play the Washington Nationals, whose starting pitcher will be Jake Irvin.
 First pitch is at 7:05 PM ET.

-In his last appearance, he reached base in both of his plate appearances against the Nationals.
+In his most recent game he had a hitless showing (0-for-4) against the Nationals.

 Ian Happ Game Info & Props vs. the Nationals